uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

     ], // [sh! focus:end]
 ```

-For the `repos` dictionary, I wrote a script to scan my GitHub repos and add them to a file:
+For the `repos` dictionary itself, I wrote a script to scan my GitHub repos and add them to a file.

 ```js
 const fetch = require('node-fetch');